hamhamtrain/hamhamtrain/README.md

   I'm not very good w/ words so if I say/do anything that makes u uncomfy pls lmk

-  i run out of words pretty easy so dont feel too bad if i suddenly go quiet + dont respond much, i still listen + try 2 keep up
+  not much of a roleplayer, but its still fine to rp w/ me - just no erp

   you may take inspo from my skins just dont full-on copy em

-  not much of a roleplayer, but its still fine to rp w/ me - just no erp

   im not on super often but im usually on when im not super busy